jfk9w-go/homebot/README.md

 ### Requirements

-We use Selenium and Chrome driver for logging on to internet banking accounts, so these obviously have to be installed.
+We use Selenium and Chrome driver for logging in to internet banking accounts, so these obviously have to be installed.

 #### Mac OS (homebrew)
 ```code:bash
 $ brew install selenium-server-standalone chromedriver
 ```

+Note that you also have to keep your phone close in order to receive and enter the confirmation code which will be requested for authorization.

 ### Configuration & execution